 Finance firms' attempts at stipulating dress codes for employees have a tendency to fall flat.
-After the hilarity surrounding Nomura's attempt at banning 'gay colour nail polish' and skirts with a 'deep slit entered' a decade ago and UBS's 40 page dress code that included commandments on 'the underwear and tights', the new thing is to let employees decide upon sartorial parameters. - When Goldman Sachs changed its dress code in March 2019, CEO David Solomon told staff to use "good judgement" in their clothing choices.
-Similarly, when KKR loosened its dress code in May 2019, it said employees were being trusted to, "strike the right balance and exercise good judgment,” in their clothing choices.
+After the hilarity surrounding Nomura's historic attempt at banning 'gay colour nail polish' and skirts with a 'deep slit entered' a decade ago and UBS's famous 40 page dress code that included commandments on 'the underwear and tights', the new thing is to let employees decide upon sartorial parameters. - When Goldman Sachs changed its dress code three years ago, CEO David Solomon told staff to use "good judgement" in their clothing choices.
+Similarly, when KKR loosened its dress code around the same time, it said employees were being trusted to, "strike the right balance and exercise good judgment,” in their clothing choices.

 But good judgement can be subjective.
 There are some things that should never be worn, whether they're judged good or not.

 When it's hot and summery, you might think you can get away with showing a bit of arm.
 You can't.
 The head of graduate recruitment at one international firm told us interns have been reprimanded for wearing short sleeved shirts.
 Nomura, meanwhile. has been known in the past to send women home when they arrive in sleeveless dresses.

 Long sleeved shirts are the norm, even when it's 39 degrees C.